Clinical Trials Related to Women’s Health

 Women’s health focuses on the treatment and diagnosis of diseases and conditions that affect a woman’s physical and emotional well-being.
-These includes a wide range of specialties and focus areas, such as sexually transmitted infections (STIs), gynecology, breast cancer, ovarian cancer, and other female cancers, menopause and hormone therapy, pregnancy and childbirth.
+These include a wide range of specialties and focus areas, such as sexually transmitted infections (STIs), gynecology, breast cancer, ovarian cancer, and other female cancers, menopause and hormone therapy, pregnancy, and childbirth.

 Endometriosis is when the lining of the uterus (that is shed every month during menstruation) surfaces in other places where it should not be, such as in all the reproductive organs as well as other places in the body.
 It can bleed just like the uterine lining and cause severe inflammation of the tissues.

 RSV is a common respiratory virus that usually causes mild, cold-like symptoms.
 Most people recover in a week or two, but RSV can be serious, especially for infants and older adults.
 In fact, RSV is the most common cause of bronchiolitis (inflammation of the small airways in the lung) and pneumonia (infection of the lungs) in children younger than 1 year of age in the United States.
 It is also a significant cause of respiratory illness in older adults.